BryanHogan/obsidian-vault-template/README.md

 * Both `01 - Zettelkasten` and `02 - Projects` use the **same pattern**:

   * Individual notes → Topic pages → MOCs.
-* If you’re new to this style, see the blog’s section on smart notes / Zettelkasten.
+* If you’re new to this style, see the [blog's section on smart notes / Zettelkasten](https://bryanhogan.com/blog/obsidian-vault#smart-notes-bottom-up-note-taking).

 ---